A Comprehensive Survey of Continual Learning: Theory, Method and Application: Method

 We group the approaches that create and exploit the strengths of representations for continual learning into this category.
-In addition to an earlier work on obtaining sparse representations through meta-training \cite{javed2019meta}, recent works have attempted to incorporate the advantages of self-supervised learning (SSL) \cite{gallardo2021self,madaan2021representational,pham2021dualnet} and large-scale pre-training \cite{mehta2021empirical,shi2022mimicking,wu2022class} to improve the representations in initialization and in continual learning.
+In addition to an earlier work that acquires sparse representations from meta-training~\cite{javed2019meta}, recent work has attempted to incorporate the advantages of self-supervised learning (SSL)~\cite{gallardo2021self,madaan2021representational,pham2021dualnet} and large-scale pre-training~\cite{mehta2021empirical,shi2022mimicking,wu2022class} to improve the representations in initialization and in continual learning.
 Note that these two strategies are closely related, since the pre-training data is usually of a huge amount and without explicit labels, while the performance of SSL itself is mainly evaluated by fine-tuning on (a sequence of) downstream tasks.
 Below, we will discuss representative sub-directions.

 The first is to implement \textbf{self-supervised learning} (basically with contrastive loss) for continual learning.
-Observing that self-supervised representations are more robust to catastrophic forgetting, LUMP \cite{madaan2021representational} acquires further improvements by interpolating between instances of the old and new tasks.
-MinRed \cite{purushwalkam2022challenges} further promotes the diversity of experience replay by de-correlating the stored old training samples.
-CaSSLe \cite{fini2022self} converts the self-supervised loss to a distillation strategy by mapping the current state of a representation to its previous state.
-Co2L \cite{cha2021co2l} adopts a supervised contrastive loss to learn each task and a self-supervised loss to distill knowledge between the old and new models.
-DualNet \cite{pham2021dualnet} trains a fast learner with supervised loss and a slow learner with self-supervised loss, with the latter helping the former to acquire generalizable representations.
+Observing that self-supervised representations are more robust to catastrophic forgetting, LUMP~\cite{madaan2021representational} acquires further improvements by interpolating between instances of the old and new tasks.
+MinRed~\cite{purushwalkam2022challenges} further promotes the diversity of experience replay by de-correlating the stored old training samples.
+CaSSLe~\cite{fini2022self} converts the self-supervised loss to a distillation strategy by mapping the current state of a representation to its previous state.
+Co2L~\cite{cha2021co2l} adopts a supervised contrastive loss to learn each task and a self-supervised loss to distill knowledge between the old and new models.
+DualNet~\cite{pham2021dualnet} trains a fast learner with supervised loss and a slow learner with self-supervised loss, with the latter helping the former to acquire generalizable representations.